JavaCardSpot-dev/OpenEMV/README.md

 (a) Use pyApduTool to Download this OpenEMV CAP file to card and install it, select the applet and send APDU to card.

-(b) Project can be build in Netbeans as well in JCIDE project directly to view and edit the source code.
+(b) Project can be build in Netbeans 8.2 using JDK 1.8 as well in JCIDE .

 # Testing